teriesu/teriesu/README.md

-<h1 align="center">Hi 👋, I'm Santiago Tellez</h1>
+<h1 align="center">Hi, I'm Santiago Tellez</h1>
-<h3 align="center">Hi, I'm a mechatronics engineer who is interested in data science, artificial intelligence and Machine Learning.</h3>
+<h3 align="center">I'm a mechatronics engineer who is interested in data science, artificial intelligence and Machine Learning.</h3>

 - 🔭 I'm actually monkin in my thesis: **Implementation of an artificial neural network for the prediction of parameters associated with non-phonotraumatic hyperfunctional voice.**